ishanjain111/DevOpsHiring-AlgoTest/Readme.md

 Command to run: docker compose -f flask-app-composer.yml up -d

 3) Created a cluster and container registry on DigitalOcean using terraform.
 K8s Version used '1.32.2-do.1' in bengalore region with single node.
 Connection from local machine is also verified.

+4) In the task 4 we have pushed our image on digitalocean's container regisrty.
+Created a deployment with one replica and used loadbalancer service to expose the flask app.
+External Ip: 139.59.50.35, Nodeport: 30506